ygbadamosi662/alx-system_engineering-devops/0x00-shell_basics/README.md

-move a file from a directory to a directory
+we deleted a file in a folder